If you’re serious about growing your search engine traffic, then you need an SEO tool to help you.

 Finally, the last gem of a feature I want to cover is the Keyword Difficulty tool.

 Often, you find a bunch of easy keywords to target.
-There’s twenty of them.
+There are twenty of them.
 They’re easy, but also very similar.

 Creating separate articles is a waste of time because traffic numbers just aren’t there, and also twenty articles targeting the same keyword with slight modifications is bound to cause keyword cannibalization, if not a Google Panda penalty for this content.